muqeeth/rlbook/ocp.md

 ## Single Shooting Methods

 Given access to unconstrained optimization solver, the easiest method to implement is by far what is known as "single shooting" in control theory.
-The idea of simple: rather than having to solve for the state variables as equality constraints, we transform the original constrained problem into an unconstrained one through "simulation", ie by recursively computing the evolution of our system for any given set of controls and initial state.
+The idea is simple: rather than having to solve for the state variables as equality constraints, we transform the original constrained problem into an unconstrained one through "simulation", ie by recursively computing the evolution of our system for any given set of controls and initial state.
 In the deterministic setting, given an initial state, we can always exactly reconstruct the resulting sequence of states by "rolling out" our model, a process which some communities would refer to as "time marching".
 Mathematically, this amounts to forming the following unconstrained program:

 $$
 \begin{align*}